Tulean/AdTractorClient/README.md

 		3/ Access the project directory and install all dependencies using: "npm install" 4/ Have a web3 enabled browser
 		5/ To run project: "npm start"
-	Other ways to access AdTractor: adtractor.herokuapp.com
+	Other ways to access AdTractor: https://adtractor.netlify.com/

+	To unlock features, login into Metamask and make sure Metamask is on the Ropsten Test Network.
+In addition, make sure to whitelist https://adtractor.netlify.com/ (click setting -> connection -> put https://adtractor.netlify.com/ into the input           box and then click on connect button).

 ## AdTractor (Smart Contract)
 	GitHub Repository (Source Code): https://github.com/camtaylor/AdTractor